 Women deserve every opportunity to be economically self-sufficient.
 They invest in the broader community, taking care of other vulnerable groups like the elderly, the sick, and orphans.
 Unfortunately, in Haiti, Kenya, Peru, South Sudan, and Zambia, women are among the poorest and least educated members of their communities.
-Additionally, the underlying issues of gender inequality and a multitude of discriminatory practices (religious, ethnic, etc.) make it difficult to escape the cycle of poverty.
+Additionally, the underlying issues of gender inequality and a multitude of religious, ethnic, and other discriminatory practices make it difficult to escape the cycle of poverty.

-In 2015, many of CMMB’s programs focused on empowering women through Mothers’ Clubs, microloans, and economic development projects, including animal husbandry programs.
+Many of CMMB’s programs focus on empowering women through Mothers’ Clubs, microloans, and economic development projects, including animal husbandry programs.

 “By increasing the share of household income controlled by women, either through their own earnings or cash transfers, spending is changed in ways that benefit children.” – The World Bank

 Through financial empowerment programs, we are helping women turn dreams into reality.

 To sustainably support as many women as possible, our economic empowerment programs include: